streamio/streamio-ffmpeg/README.md

 # The movie will be scaled down to output resolution "320x240"
 ```

-Activate autorotate transcoder option to autorotate videos that have metadata rotation.
+With the transcoder option "autorotate" set to true, videos that contain rotation information
+(usually videos from mobile phones) and would normally play "sideways" are automatically oriented correctly.

 ``` ruby
 # With original resolution "640x480", rotation "90"
 transcoder_options = {:autoroate => true}